A Thermodynamic Positivity Bound on Higher-Derivative 3-Form Couplings in de Sitter, and its Inflationary Consequences: Introduction

 String/M theory plays a crucial role in the study of quantum gravity.
 The central idea is that fundamental particles arise as quantized excitations of higher-dimensional objects, known as p-branes, which require extra dimensions to maintain Lorentz symmetry.
 The low-energy effective action is derived through dimensional reduction, achieved by considering suitable compactifications that lead to various possible vacua.
 This vast landscape of vacua is explored within the swampland program proposed by \cite{Vafa:2005ui}, which aims to identify criteria that distinguish consistent quantum gravity theories from inconsistent ones.

-One of the key constraints distinguishing the swampland from consistent quantum gravity theories is the Weak Gravity Conjecture (WGC), proposed by \cite{Arkani-Hamed:2006emk}.
-The WGC states that gravity must be the weakest force in any consistent quantum gravity theory.
-This implies that any particle with $U(1)$ charge $Q$ and mass $M$ must satisfy

-where $\left.\frac{Q}{M}\right|_{\text{ext}}$ is the charge-to-mass ratio of an extremal black hole.
-This constraint serves as a test to determine whether a theory is part of the swampland, helping to assess the consistency of quantum gravity or string theory.

-Another theoretical aspect of the WGC involves establishing bounds on quantum corrections to black hole solutions.
-For instance, \cite{Kats:2006xp} studies a charged black hole with higher-order interactions between a 1-form gauge field and gravity, interpreting the resulting quantum corrections as backreaction effects.
-The solution, based on Reissner–Nordström metric, is used to derive bounds on coupling constants via the WGC.
-It is further generalized to arbitrary dimensions, particularly for heterotic string theory compactified on a ten-dimensional torus, where the $U(1)$ gauge field originates from $E_8 \times E_8$ or $SO(32)$.
-For $D > 3$, the WGC is valid, confirming that such compactifications lie within the landscape.
-The WGC bound from \cite{Kats:2006xp} is refined in \cite{Cheung:2018cwt} using black hole thermodynamics, where Wald entropy leads to a new formulation: $\frac{Q}{M} - 1 \propto \Delta S$, providing a positive bound on higher-order couplings.
+A cornerstone of this program is the Weak Gravity Conjecture (WGC) \cite{Arkani-Hamed:2006emk}, which dictates that gravity must remain the weakest force, a principle that has also been generalized to de Sitter spacetimes \cite{Antoniadis:2020xso}.
+While the WGC is traditionally framed around the kinematic decay of extremal charged objects, another rigorous theoretical pathway to constrain effective field theories involves establishing bounds on quantum corrections to black hole solutions.
+For instance, \cite{Kats:2006xp} studies a charged black hole with higher-order interactions between a 1-form gauge field and gravity, interpreting the resulting quantum corrections as backreaction effects to constrain coupling constants.
+This approach was crucially refined in \cite{Cheung:2018cwt} using black hole thermodynamics, demonstrating that evaluating the Wald entropy leads to a new formulation where $\Delta S > 0$ provides a strict positivity bound on higher-order couplings.
+This thermodynamic consistency requirement offers a powerful, independent metric for delineating viable quantum gravity theories from the swampland.

 In string/M-theory, $p$-branes naturally couple to $(p+1)$-form gauge fields, generalizing the familiar coupling of point particles to 1-form fields.
 For instance, in Type IIA string theory, the 3-form field couples to membranes, while in M-theory, fundamental objects such as M2-branes and M5-branes couple to 3-form and 6-form fields, respectively \cite{Ovrut:1997ur,Bandos:2018gjp}.
 Upon compactification to four dimensions, these higher-form fields give rise to a rich landscape of effective theories, depending on the geometry and fluxes of the internal manifold.
 Given the multitude of possible compactifications, it becomes essential to establish criteria—such as generalizations of the WGC—to delineate consistent theories from those in the swampland.